HaKirya: State of Israel

 The Kirya today consists of a northern section, used for the military base, and the southern one, a business district which includes the Kirya Tower.
 These sections are separated by Kaplan Street.
 The military base is home to the Matcal Tower and Marganit Tower, and serves as the headquarters of the IDF's General Staff.

-There are plans to evacuate parts of the northern section (military base), including the dining room, in favor of the Tel Aviv Light Rail and private development.
+There are plans to relocate parts of the northern section (military base), including the dining hall, in favor of the Tel Aviv Light Rail and private development.
 Plans also exist to build five new towers inside the base, including new structures for the Military Intelligence Directorate and Navy.
-In August 2013, The Tel Aviv Local Committee approved plans for the Keren HaKirya mixed-use complex, composed of 80- and 50-storey commercial towers, two 45-storey residential towers, on a base consisting of a two-storey retail mall, at the intersection of Menachem Begin and Shaul HaMelech Boulevards.
+In August 2013, The Tel Aviv Local Committee approved plans for the Keren HaKirya mixed-use complex, composed of 80 and 50-storey commercial towers, two 45-storey residential towers, on a base consisting of a two-storey retail mall, at the intersection of Menachem Begin and Shaul HaMelech Boulevards.

-Hakirya Bridge, a pedestrian bridge above Begin Road connects the district to Azrieli Center, a landmark high-rise commercial complex in Tel Aviv located to the east.
-A pedestrian bridge connects Azrieli Center with HaShalom railway station, which is also accessible at street level via Giva'at HaTahmoshet St./HaShalom Road (an extension of Kaplan Street).
+Hakirya Bridge, a pedestrian bridge above Begin Road, connects the district to the Azrieli Center, a landmark high-rise commercial complex in Tel Aviv located to the east.
+Another pedestrian bridge connects the Azrieli Center with HaShalom railway station, which is also accessible at street level via Giva'at HaTahmoshet Street/HaShalom Road (an extension of Kaplan Street).

-Expected to open in 2023 are two underground stations below Begin St. on the future Red Line light rail line, one station nearby Shaul HaMelech and Moses Streets in the north of the district and one near Yehudit St. in the southern part of it.
+There are two underground stations below Begin St. on the Red Line light rail line, one station nearby Shaul HaMelech and Moses Streets in the north of the district and one near Yehudit St. in the southern part of it.

+On 13 June 2025, during the Iran–Israel war, an Iranian missile struck the part of Tel Aviv where the Kirya is located.